shubhe25p/lammps/README.md

 The sample data in the table below are measured runtimes from NERSC's Perlmutter GPU system.
 Perlmutter's  GPU nodes have one AMD EPYC 7763 CPU and four NVIDIA A100 GPUs;
 GPU jobs used four MPI tasks per node, each with one GPU and 16 cores.
+The upper rows of the table describe the weak-scaling performance of LAMMPS.
+Lower rows desribe the strong-scaling performance of LAMMPS when running the large problem.

 | Size    |  #PM nodes | Total Mem(GB) | #time(sec) |
 | ----    | ---------- | ------------- | ---------  |